soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 tokenize string >>= parse >>= typecheck
 ```

-We have already run into this function before when we talked about `IO`.
+We have already met this function before when we talked about `IO`.
 Yes,
 `IO` also implements the `Monad` interface.
 The monadic interface for `IO`
-helped us with creating an proper ordering of effects.
+helped us with creating a proper ordering of effects.

 The essence of the `Monad` interface is the `join`/`>>=` functions, and as we've seen
-we can implement `>>=` in terms of `join`, we can also implement `>>=` in terms
+we can implement `>>=` in terms of `join`, we can also implement `join` in terms
-of `join` (try it!).
+of `>>=` (try it!).

 The monadic interface can mean very different things for different types.
 For `IO` this
-is ordering of effects, for `Either` it is early cutoff, for `Shake`
+is ordering of effects, for `Either` it is early cutoff,
-(from the [shake build system](https://shakebuild.com)) this means dynamic dependencies,
-for [`Logic`](https://hackage.haskell.org/package/logict-0.7.1.0) this means backtracking computation.
+for [`Logic`](https://hackage.haskell.org/package/logict-0.7.1.0) this means backtracking computation, etc.

 Again, don't worry about analogies and metaphors, focus on the API and the [laws](https://wiki.haskell.org/Monad_laws).

 > Hey, did you check the monad laws? left identity, right identity and associativity?
 We've already
 > discussed a type class with exactly these laws - the `Monoid` type class.
 Maybe this is related
 > to the famous quote about monads beings just monoids in something something...
-Seriously writing
-> this is the first time I've made this connection myself!

 ### Do notation?